 If you are not using a publicly trusted root certificate you will need to add the certificate from your internal (or private) Certificate Authority (CA) to the File Director appliance.

-This can be done from the SSL Certificates section within the File Director Admin Console.
+This can be done from the SSL Certificates section within the File Director Admin console.
 Adding the certificate enables validation of the certificate signature.

-For further details see Using a private or Enterprise CA.
+For further details see Trusted root CA.

 Upgrading to 2019.3

 Best advice on how to upgrade your appliances can be found on our Upgrades help page.

 File Director provides a syslog stream which can be configured to point to third party applications.
 The data can then be indexed and reported upon in order to monitor the health of the File Director cluster and status of user data sync.